lechatthecat/JavaChatSpa/README.md

 Mobile UI<br/>
 <img src="https://github.com/lechatthecat/JavaChatSpa/blob/master/mobile_chat.png" width="50%">

-There is "sign in" in the app too.
+There is "sign in" in the app.
 This app is using only Vue.js. jQuery is NOT included.

 ## Cloning the project